 What college courses do I need before applying to pharmacy school?

 You are not required to major in “pre-pharmacy” in college to be eligible for admission to a pharmacy degree program.
-Chemistry is a common major for pharmacy applicants because many of the course prerequisites for pharmacy are often incorporated into the standard chemistry curriculum.
-Student pharmacists, however, come from a wide variety of educational backgrounds, including those who majored in English, business, communications, biology, etc. If the pharmacy prerequisite courses are not required as part of your undergraduate major, you will need to complete these courses as electives.
+Biology is a common major for pharmacy applicants because many of the course prerequisites for pharmacy are often incorporated into the standard curriculum.
+Student pharmacists, however, come from a wide variety of educational backgrounds, including those who majored in English, business, communications, etc. If the pharmacy prerequisite courses are not required as part of your undergraduate major, you will need to complete these courses as electives.
 Contact your designated pharmacy programs directly to determine whether the admissions office distinguishes between classes taken at a community college versus a four-year institution.

 What is the minimum college GPA considered?